realms-mud/core-lib/documentation/equipment.md

 **Remember:** The more detail and creativity you put into your item definitions, the more engaging and rewarding the equipment will be for players.
-Take advantage of the system’s flexibility to create items that are not only mechanically interesting but also rich in lore and flavor.
+Take advantage of the system's flexibility to create items that are not only mechanically interesting but also rich in lore and flavor.